 - Enemy Mine: In Thirteen Benedict joins the crew in taking down Bank because Bank is an annoying rival.

-- Evil Is Petty: In Twelve, Toulour sets up the entire gang to be targeted by Benedict (and knowing Benedict's reputation, this would also include their families) simply because his mentor didn't automatically tell some random person in a conversation he wasn't even involved with that he was the greatest thief in the world.
+- In Twelve, Toulour sets up the entire gang to be targeted by Benedict (and knowing Benedict's reputation, this would also include their families) simply because his mentor didn't automatically tell some random person in a conversation he wasn't even involved with that he was the greatest thief in the world.
 Danny calls him out on it, but Toulour naturally doesn't care.

 - Evil Virtues: Benedict may be terrifying, but Linus also describes him as a machine.
 He's very well-organized, works hard all day at the office, speaks multiple languages - including Japanese lessons to better appeal to his new clientele - and is such a competent businessman that he runs the three most successful casinos in Las Vegas.
 He makes the effort to remember the names of his employees, most of whom seem loyal to him.
 He's patient, methodical, and cunning.
 It's just that the crew are able to predict what he'll do and plan around it.
 In contrast, Willy Bank in Ocean's Thirteen is a corrupt Smug Snake who doesn't respect anyone and is easily fooled despite having far more technological advantages than Benedict.
 Danny even mocks Bank's threats toward him, saying, "I know the guys you'd hire to come get me, they like me better than you."
 That line definitely wouldn't have worked on Benedict.